edinburgh-rbm/mois-examples/metrics/notes.md

 \sum_i \sum_j \sum_k g_{ij} \epsilon_{jkl} u^k v^l
 $$

-The effect of applying a metric tensor this way (``applying'' means summing over its second index) is a kind of a distance preserving coordinate transformation.
+The effect of applying a metric tensor this way ("applying" means summing over its second index) is a kind of a distance preserving coordinate transformation.